mar7inb/activedirectory/README.md

 NAT: Network Address Translation.
 Technique used to allow multiple devices on a local network to share a public IP address in order to connect to the internet.
 This also helps by hiding local network structures from external sources.

 FQDN: Fully Qualified Domain Name.
 This identifies a location on the internet or local network.
-In this project we used "mydomain.com".
+In this project I used "mydomain.com" to keep in simple.